karllhughes/learn/_posts/2020-11-02-stock-images.markdown

 <!-- signup -->

 Unfortunately, stock images can be bland and expensive.
 In this post, I've collected some of my favorite sources of free stock imagery.
-These sites are great for startups that want to add high-quality images to their blog posts, but don't have a huge budget to do so.
+These sites are great for startups that want to add high-quality images to their blog posts but don't have a huge budget to do so.

 ## Free Stock Images for Your Startup's Blog

-**[Unsplash](https://unsplash.com/)** - My personal go-to for stock images because they’re really easy to search and use.
+**[Unsplash](https://unsplash.com/)** - My personal go-to for stock images because it's effortless to search and use.
 Attribution is also optional.

 **[Bannersnack](bannersnack.com)** - Great for customizing stock images to use for blog posts, social media ads, or other marketing materials.

 **[Shutterography](https://shutterography.com/)** - Free stock photos for personal and commercial use.
-No attribution required.
+No attribution is required.

 **[Moose](https://photos.icons8.com/)** - Stock Photos Designed to Work Together — For Free